oscarbutler/twenty-one/README.md

 The menu creates efficency for the user and simplicity in order for them to achieve what they want.

 ## Technology Used

+- Python was used to make the code.
+- VS code was used to write the code.
+- Git Hub was where the repository and code is stored.
+- Pep8Ci was used to make sure that the code is correct